 Applying for Another Job While on Workers’ Compensation

-A workers’ compensation lawyer may be able to help you interpret the details of your policy and fight back if your benefits were terminated unfairly.
+- Interpret the details of the insurance policy and fight back if your benefits were terminated unfairly

 - Provide you with legal advice